Is Home Equity Loan Interest Tax Deductible for a Rental Property?

 Here are five additional tax deductions directly tied to your investment property that can significantly reduce the amount you’ll owe to the IRS each year:

 Depreciation: Each year, landlords can depreciate 1/39th of the costs associated with acquiring and maintaining commercial properties, while residential landlords can deduct 1/27.5th.
-These deductions are considered the normal wear-down of their real property assets.
+These deductions are considered normal wear and tear on real property assets.
 However, when you sell the asset you’ll have to pay this money back in the form of a depreciation recapture tax.

 Property taxes: The money paid to county governments for property taxes is deductible on Schedule E of your annual tax return.
 These deductions also include any applicable special easement, land, or school district taxes.